B2B Transfers are smarter with B2B Pay

 Full European bank account for non-resident companies

-We get a lot of queries from companies who want a fully functioning online bank account in Europe but cant get one as their company is not located in the European Union or in the EEA area.
+We get a lot of queries from companies who want a full-fledged online bank account in Europe, yet can’t get one as their company is not located in the European Union or in the EEA area.
 We have done a lot of research on this topic both while building the B2B Pay Virtual Bank Account and also while trying to help out customers.
+One way to get it is to register your company in Europe and then apply for it in your local branch.
+If you want to learn more about it, we have prepared this article with useful tips and resources for you.
+Another one, is to try out a solution like ours.

 Getting a full online bank account in Europe